-A state human services referee shall conduct a hearing on the appeal and shall recommend an order to the commissioner of human services.
+A state human services judge shall conduct a hearing on the appeal and shall recommend an order to the commissioner of human services.
 The recommended order must be based on all relevant evidence and must not be limited to a review of the propriety of the state or county agency's action.
-A referee may take official notice of adjudicative facts.
-The commissioner of human services may accept the recommended order of a state human services referee and issue the order to the county agency and the applicant, recipient, former recipient, or prepaid health plan.
-The commissioner on refusing to accept the recommended order of the state human services referee, shall notify the petitioner, the agency, or prepaid health plan of that fact and shall state reasons therefor and shall allow each party ten days' time to submit additional written argument on the matter.
+A human services judge may take official notice of adjudicative facts.
+The commissioner of human services may accept the recommended order of a state human services judge and issue the order to the county agency and the applicant, recipient, former recipient, or prepaid health plan.
+The commissioner on refusing to accept the recommended order of the state human services judge, shall notify the petitioner, the agency, or prepaid health plan of that fact and shall state reasons therefor and shall allow each party ten days' time to submit additional written argument on the matter.
 After the expiration of the ten-day period, the commissioner shall issue an order on the matter to the petitioner, the agency, or prepaid health plan.

 A party aggrieved by an order of the commissioner may appeal under subdivision 7, or request reconsideration by the commissioner within 30 days after the date the commissioner issues the order.
 The commissioner may reconsider an order upon request of any party or on the commissioner's own motion.
 A request for reconsideration does not stay implementation of the commissioner's order.
+The person seeking reconsideration has the burden to demonstrate why the matter should be reconsidered.
+The request for reconsideration may include legal argument and proposed additional evidence supporting the request.
+If proposed additional evidence is submitted, the person must explain why the proposed additional evidence was not provided at the time of the hearing.
+If reconsideration is granted, the other participants must be sent a copy of all material submitted in support of the request for reconsideration and must be given ten days to respond.
 Upon reconsideration, the commissioner may issue an amended order or an order affirming the original order.